efntallaris/rd/ycsb_client/kudu/README.md

   default is true.
 * `kudu_block_size`: The data block size used to configure columns.
 The default is 4096 bytes.
-* `kudu_partition_schema`: The partition schema used to create table.
-It could be 'hashPartition' or 'rangePartition', the default is 'hashPartition'.

 Then, you can run the workload: